boazsegev/facil.io/CONTRIBUTING.md

 `facil.io` contributions should (ideally) be:

-* Easy to use: clear and concise API, with macros that emulate "named arguments" when appropriate).
+* Easy to use: clear and concise API, with macros that emulate "named arguments" when appropriate.

 * Easy to maintain:

-    * Modular: even at the price of performance.
+    * Modular: even at the price of performance and even (although less desired) at the price of keeping things DRY.

         Developers should be able to simply remove the module from their implementation if they're not using it.

-        To clarify, a module should have as small a responsibility as possible.
+        To clarify, a module should have as small a responsibility as possible without requiring non-core modules.
 This makes the module easier to maintain and minimizes code fragility and code entanglement.

     * Clearly commented: you might not always have time to maintain your contribution.
 It's important to pave the way for others to lend a hand.